hotosm/learnosm/beginner/start_josm.rst

   can add it now.
 For example, the building structure presets file used in Indonesia is called `building.xml
   <http://www.learnosm.org/files/building.xml>`_.
 * You should still have the Preferences window open.
-If you don’t, click Edit -> Preferences to open the window.
+If you don't, click Edit -> Preferences to open the window.
 * On the left side, click the icon that looks like a grid.

   .. figure:: ../_static/grid_icon.png
      :align: center

-* Click the tab at the top that reads “Tagging Presets”.
+* Click the tab at the top that reads "Tagging Presets".
 * In the upper right, press the + button.
 * Next to the second box on the right, click the button that looks like a folder.
 Navigate to the presets file you want to add, for example,